I, Ashu M. G. Solo, filed the following:

 Did the mayor want to have 10,000 different prayer recitations?
 Where would they have found people to recite all of these prayers?
 Why wouldn't they have just let people pray on their own if they wanted to instead of having prayer recitations at municipal government events?

 There are numerous religions that most people have never heard of.
 Did the mayor want to have a Scientology prayer, a Zoroastrian prayer, and a Heaven's Gate prayer?
 These religions have no less validity to their followers than any other religion.
 It would take millenniums to rotate through prayers for every religion.
-Different people attend the banquet every year and they don't live for millenniums so nobody would ever be exposed to every prayer for every religion at the banquet.
+Different people attend the banquet every year and they don't live for millenniums so nobody would ever be exposed to every prayer for every religion at the banquets.
 A taxpayer's money shouldn't be used to promote religions that she doesn't believe in.

 The idea suggested by City Council of allowing greetings for other religious holidays in addition to Christmas greetings is not a practical idea because there are over 10,000 religions, 150 of which have one million or more followers, not including branches of each religion.
 Most of these religions have multiple holidays.
 Therefore, it would be impossible to have messages for holidays in all other religions.